Introduction and Overview

 - …Whilst contractual rights subsisted between the parties their relationship is not governed simply by the general law as to vendor and purchaser.
 The legislation regulates the existence and exercise of what would otherwise be the rights at general law and, in addition, itself creates new rights and remedies.

 - Unlike the position in general law with the administration of the equitable remedy of rescission of contracts, orders under s87 may be made not only against parties to the contract but also against third parties, being persons involved in the contravention as a result of which the P entered into the contract: Lezam Pty Ltd

 - …It may well be that the contract is not financially disadvantageous to the complainant.
 But if a contract is rescinded in equity for some vitiating factor in its formation, it is not sufficient for the D to show that the transaction to which the complainant was improperly induced to assent, after all, contained terms which, viewed objectively, were not manifestly disadvantageous so that, the complainant should freely have accepted them.
-The complaining is entitled to say that but for the unconscientious conduct of the D he or she would not have entered into any transaction with D.
+The complaining is entitled to say that but for the unconscientious conduct of the Defendant he or she would not have entered into any transaction with Defendant.